Gwan-Gyu-Lee/iOS-OSC-Timer-with-Max-MSP/README.md

 Go to Settings - WiFi - Click information of your WiFi - You can see your IPAddress.

 <img src="https://user-images.githubusercontent.com/79373845/118238390-6a553400-b4d3-11eb-8ed0-b94d49cd9416.jpg" width = "350" height = "700">

-If you want to repeat time between 4:00 to 4:20.

-    var count: Int = 240
-    var startCount: Int = 240
-    var repeatCount: Int = 260

 ## Settings in Max/MSP